Best Lasagna Soup Recipe

 I always cook my pasta separately for soup to avoid soggy noodles!

-How to Serve Cheesy Lasagna Soup
+How to serve the Best Lasagna Soup Recipe

 This cheesy lasagna soup is great on its own.
 It’s packed with protein, cozy pasta, and has the best tomato broth.
 Here are some ways we like to serve it: